 Top 10 Things to Do in Japan

 Japan packs more bucket-list experiences per square kilometre than almost anywhere else.
-Here are the top 10 things to do in Japan — experiences that define a trip and stay with you for years:
+Here are the top 10 things to do in Japan:

 - Sleep in a ryokan: A traditional Japanese inn with tatami floors, futon beds, yukata robes, multi-course kaiseki dinners, and a private or shared onsen.
-Hakone, Kinosaki Onsen, and Beppu are the top destinations for the full ryokan experience.
+Hakone, Kinosaki Onsen, and Beppu are the top destinations.

 - Soak in an onsen (hot spring): Japan's volcanic geology produces hundreds of natural hot springs.
 An outdoor rotenburo bath in a mountain setting — especially in winter under falling snow — ranks among the most memorable experiences in Japan.

 - Walk the torii gates of Fushimi Inari: Thousands of vermillion torii gates winding 4 km up a forested mountain outside Kyoto.
-One of Japan's most photogenic and spiritually atmospheric walks — arrive at dawn to have the lower gates almost to yourself.
+Arrive at dawn to have the lower gates almost to yourself.

 - Watch a sumo tournament: Six Grand Tournaments are held each year in Tokyo (January, May, September), Osaka (March), Nagoya (July), and Fukuoka (November).
-Attending a honbasho is a thrilling, genuinely Japanese experience.
 Book tickets early.

-- Experience a tea ceremony: Kyoto offers dozens of venues for an authentic chado ritual — a meditative ceremony of matcha preparation that encapsulates Japanese aesthetics: precision, simplicity, and presence.
+- Experience a tea ceremony: Kyoto offers dozens of venues for an authentic chado ritual — a meditative ceremony of matcha preparation that encapsulates Japanese aesthetics.
 A profound half-hour.

 Fun Things to Do in Japan

-- teamLab digital art museums: Tokyo's teamLab Borderless and teamLab Planets are world-famous immersive digital experiences — rooms of projected light that respond to your movement.
-Mind-bending and uniquely Japanese.
+- teamLab digital art museums: Tokyo's teamLab Borderless and teamLab Planets are world-famous immersive digital experiences.
 Book months ahead.

-- Arcade gaming: Multi-story game centers in Akihabara and Shinjuku with vintage arcade cabinets, rhythm games, and a floor of UFO claw machines.
-Competitive and genuinely fun regardless of age.
+- Arcade gaming: Multi-story game centers in Akihabara and Shinjuku with vintage arcade cabinets, rhythm games, and UFO claw machines.

-- Tokyo DisneySea: Consistently ranked one of the best theme parks in the world — specifically DisneySea, not Disneyland.
-The attention to detail is extraordinary even by Disney standards.
+- Tokyo DisneySea: Consistently ranked one of the best theme parks in the world.
 Buy tickets well in advance.

-- Themed cafés: Cat cafés, owl cafés, hedgehog cafés, maid cafés in Akihabara — only in Japan can you sip a latte while a shiba inu sits on your lap or a barn owl perches on your arm.
+- Themed cafés: Cat cafés, owl cafés, hedgehog cafés, maid cafés in Akihabara — only in Japan.

 Cool & Unique Things to Do in Japan

 - Stay at a Buddhist monastery (shukubo): Mt.
-Koya (Koyasan), 2 hours from Osaka, offers overnight stays in temple lodgings with vegetarian Buddhist cuisine (shojin ryori) and morning prayer ceremonies.
-One of the most profound experiences available in Japan.
+Koya (Koyasan), 2 hours from Osaka, offers overnight stays in temple lodgings with vegetarian Buddhist cuisine and morning prayer ceremonies.

-- Walk an ancient pilgrimage route: The Kumano Kodo, Shikoku's 88-temple circuit, and the Nakasendo trail between Kyoto and Tokyo are among Japan's great long walks.
-Completing even a section on foot feels like genuine pilgrimage.
+- Walk an ancient pilgrimage route: The Kumano Kodo, Shikoku's 88-temple circuit, and the Nakasendo trail are among Japan's great long walks.

-- Visit Naoshima Island: A small island in the Seto Inland Sea that has become one of the world's great contemporary art destinations — Tadao Ando architecture, Yayoi Kusama pumpkins, and art-filled traditional houses.
+- Visit Naoshima Island: A small island in the Seto Inland Sea that has become one of the world's great contemporary art destinations.

-- Attend a geisha ozashiki performance: In Kyoto's Gion, private banquets with geiko (geisha) can be booked through selected ryokans and tour operators.
-An experience most foreign travelers never get access to.
+- Attend a geisha ozashiki performance: In Kyoto's Gion, private banquets with geiko can be booked through selected ryokans and tour operators.

-- Take a sake brewery tour: Many of Japan's 1,500+ sake breweries — particularly in Kyoto's Fushimi district, Niigata, and Hiroshima — offer tours and tastings.
-A window into a 2,000-year-old craft.
+- Take a sake brewery tour: Many of Japan's 1,500+ sake breweries offer tours and tastings.

-- Eat at a convenience store deliberately: Japan's 7-Eleven, Lawson, and FamilyMart serve food that is genuinely excellent — fresh onigiri, egg sandwiches, hot oden, and seasonal limited editions.
-Not a last resort: a genuine dining option.
+- Eat at a convenience store deliberately: Japan's 7-Eleven, Lawson, and FamilyMart serve genuinely excellent food — fresh onigiri, egg sandwiches, hot oden, and seasonal limited editions.

 Things to See in Japan: Natural Wonders

 - Mt.
-Fuji: Climb it July–August for a sunrise summit view, or admire it from Hakone or the Fuji Five Lakes for the classic reflection image.
-Japan's highest peak and most recognizable landmark.
+Fuji: Climb it July–August for a sunrise summit view, or admire it from Hakone or the Fuji Five Lakes.

 - Arashiyama Bamboo Grove, Kyoto: A cathedral of towering bamboo on the edge of Kyoto.
-Arrive at dawn before the tour groups to experience it in near-silence.
+Arrive at dawn before the tour groups.

-- Okinawa's coral reefs: World-class snorkelling and diving in crystal-clear water around the outer Ryukyu islands — Ishigaki, Iriomote, and Miyako.
-Japan's best-kept beach secret.
+- Okinawa's coral reefs: World-class snorkelling and diving in crystal-clear water around the outer Ryukyu islands.

 - Autumn foliage (koyo): October–November, Japan's forests explode in colour.
 Nikko, Kyoto's Tofuku-ji, and Hokkaido's Daisetsuzan park are the most spectacular spots.